Single Intraday Coupling (SIDC)

 When market participants of each NEMO submit orders, they are put together in one Shared Order Book (SOB).
 In a similar way, TSOs make available all the intraday cross-border capacities in the Capacity Management Module (CMM).

-This allows NEMOs to operate trading systems to show orders to market participants from other market participants in three groups:
+This allows NEMOs to operate their trading systems showing to market participants orders:

 1. within the same NEMO